vondrakt/nanopore-read-annotation/README.md

 repeats, orientation is not recorded and thus codes are only uppercase.
 The arrays of similarity hits which are shorter than the *minimum length* are filtered out.
-When similarity hits to different type of repeats are detected on the same region of the read, the code with the higher *priority* (i.e. lower numerical value ) is recorded.
+When similarity hits to different type of repeats are detected on the same region of the read, the code with the higher *priority* (i.e. higher numerical value ) is recorded.
 On the other hand, if overlapping similarity hits to different repeat has the same priority, such regions are assigned a conflict code **X**.